tina-friedrich/arc-user-guide/docs/source/arc-storage-beta.rst

 ARC Storage (BETA Environment)
 ==============================

+[This page needs to be updated with the new storage info]

 Once your account has been created, you will immediately have access to two persistent storage areas:

 **$HOME** (/home/username) with a 15GB quota